-The Advance Health Care Directive is your written or oral instruction to caregivers regarding which specific medical treatments you do or do not want to be performed in situations where you are not able to speak for yourself for example, if you are unconscious, in a coma, too ill to communicate your wishes or when you have chosen someone you trust to make these decisions for you.
+The Advance Health Care Directive is your written or oral instruction to caregivers regarding which specific medical treatments you do or do not want to be performed in situations where you are unable to speak for yourself.
+Examples of such situations include if you are unconscious, in a coma, too ill to communicate your wishes or when you have chosen someone you trust to make these decisions for you.

 By law, you have the legal right to provide these instructions to caregivers or an agent that you choose while you are capable of doing so, not only at the end of life.
 If you choose an agent to make these decisions for you, that person's responsibility is to make sure your wishes are carried out.